lightbend/fdp-sample-applications/README.md

 Kafka Streams  recently [introduced](https://docs.confluent.io/current/streams/developer-guide.html#id8) queryable state, which is a nice approach to execution monitoring.
-This feature allows to treat the stream processing layer as a lightweight embedded database and, more concretely, to directly query the latest state of your stream processing application, without needing to materialize that state to external databases or external storage first.
+This feature allows treating the stream processing layer as a lightweight embedded database and, more concretely, to directly query the latest state of your stream processing application, without needing to materialize that state to external databases or external storage first.